Cosmic-Citrus/projectile-motion/readme.md

 $R \approx 6371$ km is the radius of Earth

-There is no general analytic solution to account for these improvements, but the solution can be obtained numerically; this code uses `scipy.integrate.solve_ivp` to solve this system of differential equations.
+There is no general analytic solution to account for air resistance and altitude-dependent acceleration due to gravity, but the solution can be obtained numerically; this code uses `scipy.integrate.solve_ivp` to solve this system of differential equations.

 $m \frac{d^{2}x}{dt^2} = - k \sqrt{(\frac{dx}{dt})^{2} + (\frac{dz}{dt})^{2}} \frac{dx}{dt}$